-§79.
-Enforcement against holders of certificates and permits
+§37:79.
+Enforcement against holders of certificates, permits, and privileges

 A. After notice and a hearing as provided for in R.S.
-37:81, the board may revoke any certificate or permit, or suspend for a period of not more than five years, or refuse to issue or renew any certificate or permit, reprimand, censure, or limit the scope of practice of any licensee, impose an administrative fine not to exceed two thousand dollars per violation, or place any licensee on probation, all with or without terms, conditions, and limitations, for any one or more of the following reasons:
+37:81, the board may revoke any certificate, permit, or privileges granted under R.S.
+37:94, or suspend for a period of not more than five years, or refuse to issue or renew any certificate or permit, reprimand, censure, or limit the scope of practice of any licensee or individual granted privileges under R.S.
+37:94, impose an administrative fine not to exceed two thousand dollars per violation, or place any licensee or individual granted privileges under R.S.
+37:94 on probation, all with or without terms, conditions, and limitations, for any one or more of the following reasons:

-(1) Fraud, perjury, or deceit in obtaining or in renewing a certificate or permit.
+(1) Fraud, perjury, or deceit in obtaining or in renewing a certificate, or permit, or privilege.

-(2) Cancellation, revocation, suspension, or refusal to issue or renew a license or practice rights for disciplinary reasons in any other state for any cause, including other restrictions imposed by such licensing authority.
+(2) Cancellation, revocation, suspension, or refusal to issue or renew a certificate, license, or privileges for disciplinary reasons in any other state for any cause, including other restrictions imposed by such licensing authority.